robuust/craft-commerce-coinbase/README.md

 To add a Coinbase payment gateway, go to Commerce → Settings → Gateways, create a new gateway, and set the gateway type to Coinbase.

-> **Tip:** The API Key and Locale settings can be set to environment variables.
+> **Tip:** The API Key can be set to environment variables.
 See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs to learn more about that.